 This programme element will ensure that the student will be able to participate in the preparation and implementation of a marketing campaign on the B2B market.
+On the operational level the students will get the competencies to implement sales for the company's customers.

-- the company's parameter mix on the B2B market - the content and application of the marketing plan online and offline - marketing and sales budgets - sales strategies B2B online and offline - various negotiation theories and models - basic parameter optimisation for a product in one market - the budget's impact on the management of a company's economy - basic budget control - price formation for the consumer and producer market including producer and consumer surplus - the price and income elasticity in connection with the pricing of a product - knowledge of relational types and SCM collaboration
+- the company's parameter mix on the B2B market - the content and application of the marketing plan online and offline - marketing and sales budgets - sales strategies B2B online and offline - sales cycle stages, challenges and opportunities - personal sales identification of customer needs - sales psychology different types of customers - various sales and negotiation theories and strategies - CRM systems for managing customer relationships - various negotiation theories and models - basic parameter optimisation for a product in one market - the budget's impact on the management of a company's economy - basic budget control - price formation for the consumer and producer market including producer and consumer surplus - the price and income elasticity in connection with the pricing of a product

-- apply different negotiation theories and models to implement concrete negotiations in a B2B context - do a basic budget control - make a simple cost optimisation based on known market and cost expectations - assess pricing strategies and pricing methods - analyse and evaluate the company's relation types and SCM collaboration according to strengths and weaknesses
+- apply different negotiation theories and models to implement concrete negotiations in a B2B context - do a basic budget control - make a simple cost optimisation based on known market and cost expectations - assess pricing strategies and pricing methods - apply different negotiation theories and models to implement concrete sales negotiations - assess the company s position in the supply chain and apply this in sales and communication contexts

-- carry out B2B marketing and sales planning for the company including: implementing the organisation of, execution of and monitoring of marketing and sales initiatives, as well as the dissemination to business partners and users - participate in controlling the marketing plan's financial consequences - manage the optimisation of the company's supply chain relationships
+- carry out B2B marketing and sales planning for the company including: implementing the organisation of, execution of and monitoring of marketing and sales, as well as the dissemination to business partners and users - assess the strategy options in connection with the implementation of sales, from subject selection to sales closure and follow-up - participate in controlling the marketing plan's financial consequences - manage development-orientated situations in connection with the company's sales planning, organisation, implementation and follow-up - participate in negotiations with a professional and personal impact

-Compulsory programme element: Internationalisation

-Weight: 10 ECTS - 3rd semester
+Compulsory programme element: Internationalisation Weight: 10 ECTS - 3rd semester